All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

-This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn’t involve a cloud bridge for individual ROS environments for communication.
+Native networks eliminate the need for creating a separate routed network for the local communication.
+They also significantly decrease the latency as the communication doesn’t involve a cloud bridge for individual ROS environments communication.

-In case of native network, all the connected ROS environments can discover each other and the communication happens in a peer-to-peer manner.
-Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on FKIE multimaster to achieve it.
+In the case of a native network, multiple ROS environments (all ROS nodes sharing the same ROS_MASTER_URI are considered as a single ROS environment) can discover each other (these could be filtered based on the list of topics/services provided) and the communication happens in a peer-to-peer manner.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on the open-source FKIE multi-master to achieve it.

-We want to establish communication between these 3 ROS packages.
-To simplify this communication, you can use a native network that serves as the best medium for communication.
+Let’s take an example of 3 ROS packages: package_A, package_B, and package_C that are deployed on the cloud.
+Suppose we want to establish a communication between these 3 ROS packages.
+You can use a native network that simplifies and serves as the best medium for communication.

-We can establish this communication by using a cloud routed network.
-However, using a routed network involves cloud bridge for each ROS environment that adds latency when service/action/topics are being called in the same local area network.
+We can establish this communication by using a cloud-routed network.
+However, using a routed network involves a cloud bridge for each ROS environment that adds latency when a service/action/topics are being called in the same local area network.

 When you subscribe to a topic from a different ROS environment, this subscriber information is kept locally and only shared if a topic is whitelisted in a package component.

 When you deploy a native network to the cloud, it is considered as a cloud native network.
 Any compute resources (CPU/memory) consumed by this native network deployment count against your cloud deployment hours quota.